 I’m going to share my unpopular opinion.
 The opinion that’s going to leave some of you shaking your head saying, “she really had to go there.”
 I just can’t stay quiet about it anymore.
-Today’s dating world just doesn’t work towards marriage and all the dating advice that’s being thrown out there is just plain WRONG.
-It’s written by other single women who really just don’t know what men want or how to get what they want: marriage.
+Today’s dating culture and online dating world just doesn’t work towards marriage and all the dating advice that’s being thrown out there is just plain WRONG.
+It’s written by other single women who really just don’t know what a good quality man wants or how to get what they want: marriage.

 I’m not writing to the women who genuinely want to remain single and are happiest when alone.
 I’m writing this article for the women who have settled for the single life after years of dating but have always desired marriage.

 Here are the reasons why engaging in today’s dating culture is not going to get you a ring.

 1. Online dating doesn’t work.
 It’s very limiting and takes a lot of time.